XIEQ/twitter-sentiment-analysis/README.md

     brew install elasticsearch

-Go to spark.apache.org and download spark-1.5.2-bin-hadoop2.6 version.
+Go to spark.apache.org and download latest version, actual is spark-2.0.0-bin-hadoop2.7.tgz.
+Decommpress it whenenever you want.

 Go to https://apps.twitter.com and create an app, save in your laptop consumer-key, consumer-secret, access_token and access_token_secret values.